How To Make Homemade Pumpkin Spice Mix

 Notes

 This will keep well if not exposed to the elements, particularly direct sunlight and constant air.
-So be sure to keep it in the cupboard with the lid on.
+So be sure to keep it in and airtight container in the cupboard.

 Nutrition